PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 but requires that setting up all dependencies ahead of time.
 Using tox_ does not require setting up all dependencies ahead of time, but is more computationally intensive since it builds the package and environment before building the documentation.
-Consequently, tox_ is the preferable for building the documentation on continuous integration testing platforms.
+Consequently, PlasmaPy uses tox_ for building the documentation on continuous integration testing platforms.

 Prerequisites